EvitaKnits/cerebral-cipher/README.md

 ![Wireframes](documentation/wireframes.png)

+Changes were made to the elements and design as development progressed.
+For example, I chose to remove the 'About' section because I don't think users have a great deal of interest in who made a simple game, they just want to enjoy playing it.

 ### Colour Palette

 This game already has 4 bold primary/secondary colours, as well as black and white, as an integral part of the gameplay.
 I wanted to tone this down slightly so it can appear more stylish and be less harsh on the eyes for those that want to play more than a game or two.
 Here is what I chose from left to right, top row, then bottom row.
 I found more muted versions of those 4 bold primary/secondary colours, chose a nice creamy-beige instead of the white, and chose a very dark grey instead of the black.
 I then found complementary background and accent colours.